 Smaller projects and project critiques are paid in full upfront.

 I work with international clients.
 Payment can be made via international bank transfer or other agreed methods.
+Any bank transfer fees are the responsibility of the person commissioning the work.

 About